Loved Again Media Brings Back the Joy of Owning Music with Its Curated CD Subscription Box

 Each box begins with a simple survey.
 Subscribers choose the decades, genres, and moods they love most — classic rock, ‘90s R&B, punk, soul, country, or movie soundtracks — and the curation team gets to work.

 Preferences act as guidelines, ensuring variety and balance.
-“Our curators are collectors themselves,” said a company representative.
+“Our curators are collectors themselves,” said Joshua Dray, owner of Loved Again Media.
 “They know the thrill of finding a forgotten favorite or discovering something new that fits perfectly in your collection.
 We build every box like we’re crafting a great weekend mix — something that feels familiar but still surprises you.”

 Because Loved Again Media sources inventory from libraries, auctions, and private collections, the selection includes everything from platinum albums to rare imports and cult classics.
 Each CD is inspected for quality and playability, and customers are reminded that natural cosmetic wear may occur — a hallmark of truly “loved again” media.